Are Nevada Records Public?

 - Seven years after release from custody or completion of parole for misdemeanors involving domestic violence.

 The best public records search database depends on the record that the requester wishes to obtain.
 There are different custodians for Nevada public records.
+Custodianship of public records in Nevada is the responsibility of many state government agencies.
 Some of these custodians also maintain online databases for members of the public to use in searching for public records.
+These databases are maintained in compliance with the state Public Record Act and allows users quick access to public records.
 The best database is usually the one maintained by the government entity that generates or receives the particular record being sought.
 The Records, Communication, and Compliance Division of the Nevada Department of Public Safety maintains a sex offender registry for Nevada.
 Users can search the registry either by the name of the sex offender, by a vehicle number, or by a geographical location.
 Any person may also sign up for the community notification system, which notifies individuals when particular sex offenders relocate to a community around them.
 The registry provides information on registered sex offenders such as their names, offenses, dates of conviction, ages, and photographs.

 Counties within Nevada also provide services for a public records search.
 Interested persons can make Clark County public records search within the county with the Clark County Recorder.
 Requesters can contact the Clark County Recorder at: